Ecoral, 100 mg/ml 50 ml

 Overdose

-To date there are no data on acute overdose with the drug and there is limited experience with overdose with other cyclosporines.
+There are no data on acute overdose with the drug to date and there is limited experience with overdose with other cyclosporines.

-Symptoms: Renal dysfunction, which is likely reversible and will disappear when the drug is withdrawn.
+Symptoms: renal dysfunction that is probably reversible and will disappear when the drug is discontinued.

-Treatment: general supportive measures should be taken when indicated.
-The drug can only be eliminated from the body using non-specific measures, including gastric lavage, because cyclosporine is almost never eliminated by hemodialysis and activated charcoal hemoperfusion.
+Treatment: according to indications, general supportive measures should be carried out.
+The drug can be eliminated from the body only through nonspecific measures, including gastric lavage, since cyclosporine is practically not eliminated during hemodialysis and hemoperfusion using activated charcoal.

 ---|---|